Tomographer/QPtomographer/README.md

     > SCS_ROOT=$HOME/Downloads/scs-2.0.2 pip install QPtomographer

-## Alternatively, you can build and install `QPtomographer` from source
+### Alternatively, you can build and install `QPtomographer` from source

-You should only have to run
+After installing all the prerequisites, you should only have to run

     > SCS_ROOT=$HOME/Downloads/scs python setup.py install